SciTools/.github/profile/README.md

 <img src="https://raw.githubusercontent.com/SciTools/iris/main/docs/src/_static/iris-logo.svg" height="100" alt="iris logo">

 The Iris package implements a data model to create a data abstraction layer which isolates analysis and visualisation code from data format specifics.
-The data model we have chosen is the CF Data Model.
+The data model we have chosen is the [CF (Climate & Forecast) Data Model](https://cfconventions.org/).
 The implementation of this model we have called an Iris Cube.

-Iris currently supports read/write access to a range of data formats, including (CF-)netCDF, GRIB, and PP; fundamental data manipulation operations, such as arithmetic, interpolation, and statistics; and a range of integrated plotting options.
+Iris currently supports read/write access to a range of data formats, including (CF-)[NetCDF](https://github.com/Unidata/netcdf-c), [GRIB](https://confluence.ecmwf.int/display/CKB/What+are+GRIB+files+and+how+can+I+read+them), and [PP](https://artefacts.ceda.ac.uk/badc_datadocs/um/umdp_F3-UMDPF3.pdf); fundamental data manipulation operations, such as arithmetic, interpolation, and statistics; and a range of integrated plotting options.

 **Links:**&nbsp;&nbsp; [GitHub](https://github.com/SciTools/iris)
 &nbsp;,&nbsp;